 “a statement cautioning that content (as in a text, video, or class) may be disturbing or upsetting”

-I tend to find these ridiculous and unnecessary as there is just no way to determine what will trigger a person.
-I also think that trigger warnings can frighten off people that would be perfectly capable of handling the content.
+I tend to find these ridiculous and unnecessary, as there is just no way to determine what will trigger a person.
+I also think that trigger warnings can frighten off people who would be perfectly capable of handling the content.

 How Bad Is a Trigger?

-As I’ve noted above, triggers do fall into one of the two categories: a stimulus that causes a reliving as a traumatic event and one that makes you feel bad.
+As I’ve noted above, triggers do fall into one of two categories: a stimulus that causes a reliving of a traumatic event and one that makes you feel bad.
 In other words, triggers can range from devastating to (with current word use) inconsequential.

-And please understand, I feel genuinely bad for people who are genuinely triggered through anything I write.
+And please understand, I feel genuinely bad for people who are genuinely triggered by anything I write.
 That is never my intent.
 I never intend to harm anyone.

 I Don’t Trigger People